BrunoConcei/EDPIoTHackathon2017/README.md

 - Each team will have 8 minutes to present their solution.
 We highly recommend **4 minutes for the Pitch** and **4 minutes** for the Live Demo.

-- Your presentation should always start with the **Live Demo first**.
+- You can choose whether to start with the pitch or with the live demo.
+Just warn us of the order!

 - During the pitch you can use slides to complement your speech.